St Elli's Church, Llanelly

-The Church of St Elli, Llanelly, Monmouthshire, Wales, is a parish church with its origins in the 14th century.
+The Church of St Elli, Llanelly, Monmouthshire, South East Wales, is a parish church with its origins in the 14th century.
 The church underwent three major restorations, in 1867–1868, 1897 and 1910–1911.
 It remains an active parish church and is a Grade II* listed building.
 The church is dedicated to the 6th-century Saint Elli.

 Dedication

 The church carries a dedication to Saint Elli.
-The 19th-century Welsh historian Theophilus Jones disputed this in his, A history of the County of Brecknock, writing "Llanelly is said to be dedicated to Saint Ellwy, the patroness of Llanelieu, but I think erroneously".
+The 19th-century Welsh historian Theophilus Jones disputed the dedication in his, A history of the County of Brecknock, writing "Llanelly is said to be dedicated to Saint Ellwy, the patroness of Llanelieu, but I think erroneously".
 He suggested that, like "many stately structures in Wales", the church was in fact dedicated to Saint Almeda.
-Following David Powel's History of Cambria, published in 1584, Jones described Almeda as "one of the daughters of Brychan", (Note: Canon Gabriel O'C. Redmond described Saint Almeda as the fourth of Brychan's daughters.) who was called Eilineth or Ellyned.
+Following David Powel's History of Cambria, which was published in 1584, Jones described Almeda as "one of the daughters of Brychan", (Note: Canon Gabriel O'C. Redmond described Saint Almeda as the fourth of Brychan's daughters.) who was called Eilineth or Ellyned.
 An unsupported possibility is that the church is dedicated to a male disciple of Saint Cadoc.
 A later 19th-century history of the church by Arthur Mee supports Jones' interpretation.